openbmc/webui-vue/README.md

 ## When will this new Vue.js application reach feature parity with phosphor-webui?

-The current plan is by June 2020!
+The current plan is by end of June 2020, with exception to the following pages:
+- Firmware
+- SNMP settings
+- KVM
+- Virtual media

 ## Why will this application be better?